-You can accept your offer of admission by logging onto admissions.psu.edu and accepting through your MyPennState account or by visiting campus and paying at the Finance and Business office.
+You can accept your offer of admission by logging onto http://admissions.psu.edu and accepting through your MyPennState account or by visiting campus and paying at the Finance and Business office.

 Acceptance Fee: $230

-Note: The housing fee is only for students that plan on living on campus.
+Note: The housing fee is only for students who plan to live on campus.

 Now that you've accepted your offer of admission, there are some other things you'll need to take care of before you begin classes at Penn State Beaver.

 - Apply for financial aid.
-There's plenty of information on that in the financial aid section of this site.
-To apply for aid, go to FAFSA (Free Application for Federal Student Aid)
+There's plenty of information in the financial aid section of the site.
+To apply for financial aid, go to FAFSA (Free Application for Federal Student Aid).

 - Apply for scholarships.
-You can find information about that on our scholarship pages and by searching the internet.
+You can find information on our scholarship pages and by searching the Internet.

 - Get ready.
 First-year students are required to participate in NSO (New Student Orientation) and New Student Day.
 Both will help you get ready to attend Penn State Beaver.
-You'll get detailed information about both when you need it.
+You'll receive detailed information about both events ahead of time.

 - Know when to be here.
 First day of classes?
 Long weekends?
 Spring break?
 December-January holidays?
 Find out more about all important dates in 2015-2016; just visit the academic calendar.

 All first-year students are required to take an online math placement test.
-This test will help you and your advisor decide which courses will suit you best.
-A postcard will be sent to you in mid-March with information about how to take the test and the deadline for completing testing online.
+This test will help you and your advisor decide which courses you should take.
+In mid-March you will receive a postcard with information about how to take the test and the deadline for completing online testing.

-To take the exam and for more information, please visit dus.psu.edu/aleks
+To take the exam and for more information, please visit advising.psu.edu/aleks.

-After taking the ALEKS Math Assessment, you will be invited to attend New Student Orientation: Part 1.
-At this program, you will do the following:
+After taking the ALEKS Math Assessment, you'll be invited to attend New Student Orientation (NSO): Part 1.
+At this program, you'll do the following:

-- Be sorted into a Pride for the Pride Challenge
+- Be sorted into a "Pride" group for the Pride Challenge.

 Parents and guardians are encouraged to attend.

-New students are welcomed to move-in to Harmony Hall!
+New students are welcome to move into Harmony Hall residence hall.
 Student leaders will help you with your bags and everything you're bringing with you!

-Note: To move in, you must have requested a housing contract when you accepted your offer of admission.
+Please note!
+To move into Harmony Hall, you must have requested a housing contract when you accepted your offer of admission.

-Join the entire Class of 2018 and be officially welcomed to the University!
-Participate in our annual Pride Challenge where you will join a team of your classmates and compete for the Pride Cup.
+Join the entire Class of 2018 as you're officially welcomed to Penn State!
+Participate in our annual Pride Challenge where you'll join a team of your classmates and compete for the Pride Cup.

-Plan to arrive about 5-10 minutes before your classes are scheduled to begin.
-Bring a pen or pencil, a notebook, your textbook and, if you wish, your laptop or iPad, etc.
+Plan to arrive about 5 to 10 minutes before your classes begin.
+Be sure to bring a pen or pencil, a notebook, your textbook and, if you wish, your laptop or iPad, etc.

-Note: Our on-campus Penn State Bookstore recommends that you purchase your textbooks a week prior to the start of the semester though you can reserve your books online as soon as you get your schedule.
+Please Note!
+Penn State Beaver's on-campus bookstore staff recommends that you purchase your textbooks a week prior to the start of the semester.
+You're also able to reserve your books online as soon as you get your schedule.

-If you have questions about how to go from your offer letter to sitting behind a desk on your first day of classes, get in touch with your admissions counselor.
-We're here to help.
+If you have questions about how to go from receiving your offer letter to starting your first day of classes at Penn State Beaver, please contact an admissions counselor.
+We're here to help you!

 - Nontraditional Students